 Too often in health care pelvic floor concerns are not openly discussed or written off as “normal” especially for women during pregnancy, menopause or menstruation.
-It is just as common for men with prostate removal, pelvic pain, or recurrent prostatitis.
+You can get help with pelvic pain, pregnancy, post-partum care, bowel health, prolapse, incontinence, and so much more.
 I’m here to change those narratives and help people get the treatment and information that they need.

 Below are some common areas that I can help you address and improve.

 Pelvic pain can come in many shapes and forms; however, it can always be highly interfering with quality of life and difficult to experience.
 If you are experiencing pelvic pain, you are not alone and as pelvic physiotherapists, we are here to help.
 A few common pelvic pain conditions include; pregnancy related pelvic girdle pain, vaginismus, vulvodynia, dyspareunia (painful sex), dysmenorrhea (painful periods), coccydynia (tailbone pain), painful orgasms, chronic non-bacterial prostatitis or pain from PCOS and endometriosis.

 Pelvic Health Physiotherapy can have a big role in pregnancy health and management even if you are not experiencing any pelvic-related symptoms.
 During pregnancy, pelvic physiotherapy can assist with managing hip, low back and rib pain or diastasis rectus as well as symptoms of incontinence or urgency.
 Proactively, pelvic physiotherapy is great to assist with preparing for labor and delivery with perineal tissue massage in an effort to reduce the instance of perineal tearing or episiotomies.